sergds/polishcow.exe/README.md

 # Polish Cow

-dancing on white background. (with music)
+dancing on white background with music (i'm afraid that it can be taken down because of that)

 ![screenshot](screenshot.png)